The Case for California Compliance

 (Disclaimer: I'm not a lawyer; this isn't legal advice; I'm not liable for anything that may happen as a result of applying this information.)

-So, there it is, from the horse's mouth: that is how to design a featureless grip.
 We designed our grip to be featureless for the same reason:

-In summary, from a legal perspective, our grip is like a much, much more ergonomic version of the Exile Hammerhead.
+In summary, from a legal perspective, our grip is like a much more ergonomic version of the Exile Hammerhead.